Souvenir060/MAMA_Project/README.md

-# MAMA Framework: Multi-Agent Multi-API for Dynamic Knowledge Acquisition
+# MAMA Framework: Multi-Agent Model AI for Dynamic Knowledge Acquisition

 A sophisticated framework for dynamic, trust-aware agent collaboration in complex multi-domain applications, supporting academic-grade experiments and real-world use cases.